AdventCoding/Showcase/README.md

  - message {string} : The message to display
  - button {string} : The text for the alert button (null to disable)
  - callback {Function} : The callback to execute after the alert is dismissed
- >The callback receives true if the button was clicked, or false if the Showcase was closed
+ >The callback receives true if the button was clicked, or null if the Showcase was closed

 ### .confirm(message, callback)
 ### .confirm(message, buttons, callback)